Paul J.J. Sinclair (1949-2023): a tribute

 My first acquaintance with Paul goes back to an early South African Archaeological Society meeting in 1975, when Professor Revil Mason at Wits provided informal guidance to our incipient archaeological work.
 Mozambique had recently became independent and a few of us (namely Ricardo T. Duarte, who soon founded the Antiquities Services, and Teresa Cruz e Silva, who joined the emerging Center for African Studies) were passionately setting up the first Archaeological Unit under the National Research Institute.
 During our Cape Town meeting Paul expressed his wish to come to us, but at the time we could not offer him a job.
 He therefore went to Rhodesia to take up a curatorial position at Great Zimbabwe, and soon thereafter made me aware that he did not have much time before he would be forced into compulsory military service in Ian Smith’s army.

-A timely blessing: in haste I managed to have an employment contract approved and I wrote to Paul accordingly, asking him to bear with us for a bit longer until the whole (complicated) paperwork could be formalised … to realise –in a matter of days– through an urgent telephone call from the Mozambican Border Police, that "there was a man at the Naamacha Swaziland border driving a shabby Rhodesian-registered Land Rover, claiming that he had been offered a job at Eduardo Mondlane University".
-I asked the officer to please wait until later in the day (they were threatening to arrest the undocumented intruder!) before being able to rush to the border authorities with an official paper testifying in his favour… Fast forward: you would not be surprised, knowing Paul, that no matter repeated appeals, he decided to keep unaltered his unique Land Rover with arch-enemy’s number plates for many, many years, in fact throughout the war with Rhodesia and South Africa… And so it was that soon after taking up residence, being particularly social and joyful as only Paul could be, he quickly adapted to a new language, society and the recurrent pains of living in times of atrocious food shortage, regional bloodshed and –soon after– the horrible mozambican civil war leading up to a million casualties.
+A timely blessing: in haste I managed to have an employment contract approved and I wrote to Paul accordingly, asking him to bear with us for a bit longer until the whole (complicated) paperwork could be formalised … to be made aware –in a matter of days– through an urgent telephone call from the Mozambican Border Police, that "there was a man at the Naamacha-Swaziland border driving a shabby Rhodesian-registered Land Rover, claiming that he had been offered a job at Eduardo Mondlane University".
+I asked the officer to please wait until later in the day (they were threatening to arrest the undocumented intruder!) before I would be able to rush to the border authorities with an official document testifying in his favour… Fast forward: you would not be surprised, knowing Paul, that no matter repeated appeals, he decided to keep unaltered his unique Land Rover with arch-enemy’s number plates for many, many years, in fact throughout the war with Rhodesia and South Africa… And so it was that soon after taking up residence, being particularly social and joyful as only Paul could be, he quickly adapted to a new language, society and the recurrent pains of living in times of atrocious food shortage, regional bloodshed and –soon after– the horrible mozambican civil war leading up to a million casualties.
 But I do not recall hearing a word of complaint: Paul had a remarkable sense of belonging and identity, moral courage and generosity, qualities hard to find.
-His rather rebellious and resilient nature, I later found out, ran in his veins from Scottish and Polish ancestry.
+His stubborn resilience, I discovered, was a trait inherited from his Scottish and Polish ancestry.

 Photo: Paul in his Scottish outfit, seated and cuddled up by Amelie's arm, at Anki de Morais' painting exhibition ('The Colours of my Heart') in the Old City, Stockholm, 27 November 2021.